What is the best mantra book in 2022?

 Mantras are an important part of Kundalini yoga practice.
 The theory states that there are 108 primordial sounds, which are tone-based mantras recited in meditation and prayer.

 Dr Fawley says that the universe is created out of frequencies and that by tapping into these frequencies you can change your life.

 By using mantras, Fawley says, you can direct the course of your future.

 This book isn’t perfect though.
-One of the limitations of this book is that it does not include phonetic pronunciations for mantras, which is quite a big issue because when you are reciting mantras you certainly want to know how to pronounce them.
+One of the limitations of this book is that it does not include phonetic pronunciations for mantras, which is quite a big issue because when you are reciting mantras you need to know how to pronounce them.
 Not everyone is familiar with sanskrit!

 This book is written by Savananda Radh.
 A spiritual leader, Radh is the founder of Yasodhara Ashram (a yoga retreat in British Columbia, Canada).
 In this book, Radh leads you through everything you need to know about mantras.

 - You’ll discover the science

 - Plus, musical notations are given for the mantras, so you know how to chant them.

 What I like most about this book is the precise instructions for using the mantras.
 This is incredibly important for anyone who wants to use them in their spiritual practice instead of just learning their mysticism.

 4: Chakra Mantras: Liberate Your Spiritual Genius Through Chanting